 Most students who are successful in their application for admission to a research degree are in the top 5-10 per cent of their class in their previous degree.

 There are no tuition fees for students from Australia or New Zealand citizens enrolling in a higher degree by research for the first time.
 Their research training costs are met by the Australian government.
 You can apply for a Australian Postgraduate Award (APA) to cover your living expenses but there are only a limited number of scholarships available.
-Exceptional recipients of the APA will also be considered for PhD Top Up Stipends.
 The closing date for applications if you want to be considered for a scholarship is 31 October to commence by the following March.
 Occasionally, scholarships are available for mid-year entry by August.

 International students are required to pay tuition fees.
 A very small number of scholarships is available to cover fees.
 There is also a very small number of scholarships to cover living expenses.
 Only the most outstanding international applicants will receive these scholarships.
 We strongly encourage you to investigate other funding options before submitting your application.
 The closing date for applications if you want to be considered for ANU scholarship is 31 August to commence by the following March.